microsoft/vscode-docs/docs/copilot/workspace-context.md

 ## How does @workspace work?

-The full VS Code workspace can be too large to pass entirely to GitHub Copilot as context for responding to the user's chat prompt.
+The `@workspace` chat participant knows how to gather context about the code in your workspace.
+However, the full VS Code workspace can be too large to pass entirely to GitHub Copilot for responding to the user's chat prompt.
 Instead, `@workspace` extracts the most relevant information from the different context sources, and provides that relevant context to Copilot.

-Based on the user prompt, `@workspace` first determines the list of relevant file names, symbols, and ranges in files.
-It uses a combination of different strategies, such as GitHub code search index, a local embeddings index, or other statistical methods.
+First, `@workspace` uses GitHub Copilot to disambiguate the user's prompt and to get input for the different search strategies that will produce the right amount of context.

-Next, a ranking is performed to find the most relevant code chunks across the workspace, and then select the top chunks to use in the context.
+Next, it performs a combination of search strategies, such as [GitHub's code search index](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search), a lexical text searches over the local index to find local, uncommitted changes, and VS Code's language intelligence to add details like function signatures, parameters, and more.

-Finally, `@workspace` sends the user request to GitHub Copilot and includes the relevant context in the request.
+Finally, all of these pieces of context are ranked, sliced, and summarized by `@workspace`, and then sent off to GitHub Copilot to answer the user's request.

 After the Copilot response is received, `@workspace` processes the response and adds references to files, file ranges, and symbols.
 This enables users to link directly from the chat response to the corresponding information in their codebase.

 ## Tips for using @workspace